RPasquale/dspy-code/README.md

   - `deploy.logs.lightweight` — mirrors the RedDB deploy log stream
   - All LocalBus topics (e.g., `logs.raw.*`, `logs.ctx.*`, `agent.results.*`)
 - To create topics, use your Kafka tooling or leverage `dspy-agent stream_topics` to print creation commands for standard topics.
-  - For deployment-only topics: `dspy-agent deploy_topics [--bootstrap localhost:9092]`
+  - For deployment-only topics: `dspy-agent deploy_topics [--bootstrap localhost:29092]`
   - The lightweight Dockerfile tries to install `confluent-kafka`; if it fails, the agent still runs and simply disables Kafka publishing.
 - Install Kafka client support:
   - `uv pip install confluent-kafka`
   - Or system install via your package manager; then `pip install confluent-kafka`.

-Optional Local Kafka via Compose Profiles

-- The generated `docker-compose.yml` includes a `kafka` profile with Zookeeper and Kafka services.
-- Start with profile enabled:
-  - `docker compose -f docker/lightweight/docker-compose.yml --profile kafka up -d`
-- Then set `KAFKA_BOOTSTRAP_SERVERS=localhost:9092` and rebuild or restart the agent service.
+Kafka Connectivity (host vs. container)

+- Inside containers: use `kafka:9092`.
+- From the host: use `localhost:29092`.

 Status HTTP API